2025 Industry Benchmarks + Examples for Interactive Demos

 Roughly 10 steps in, users can start a free trial, keep exploring the demo, or join Nutshell’s next live tour.

-Rally, a user research CRM, has made its demo center a core section of its website's resources.
+Rally, a user research CRM, has made its demo center a core section of its website's navigation, with its “Product Tour” button in the upper right corner, and a whole part of the Resources tab.

-Clicking “Learn more” takes users to a page with an intro demo and 6 other scheduling, recruitment, and incentives demos.
+Clicking “Product Tour” or “Learn more” takes users to a page with an intro demo and 6 other study management and recruitment, panel management, and incentives demos.

-Each demo is longer than traditional tours, anywhere from 13 to 24 steps, giving users a deeper understanding of Rally’s best features.
+Each demo is longer than traditional tours, anywhere from 12 to 22 steps — some with built-in checklists — giving users a deeper understanding of Rally’s best features.

 Developer

-Because Jellyfish, a cloud-based engineering management platform, has a wide audience and a fairly robust product, its marketing team decided to build dozens of demos catering to different personas.
+Because Jellyfish, a cloud-based engineering management platform, has a wide audience and a fairly robust product, its marketing team decided to build dozens of demos, each catering to a specific part of the platform, a specific use case, or a specific persona.

 The Jellyfish team explains, “From a pipeline perspective, the new product tours have generated over $600k in pipeline over the last six months.”